pagegwood/wings/README.md

 ## Examples

-Wings requires an AMD module loader.
-Use module loader to require Wings.
+Use AMD module loader to require Wings.

 ```js
 require(